 - Deposit funds and start betting

 Be aware that all licensed Michigan sportsbooks must verify your identity, age, and location.
 They need to know that you are who you say you are, that you are over 21, and that you are in the state of Michigan.
-Online sportsbooks use high-quality identification and geo-location technology, and verification is usually done within minutes, or even seconds.
+Betting sites use high-quality identification and geo-location technology, and verification is usually done within minutes, or even seconds.
 If it takes longer, it may mean that you have entered details incorrectly.

 How To Fund My Account